agostinhosamil/php-module/README.md

-# php-module
+# Trouter

-A library for modularizing php files.
+A php library for creating and managing router based on the files and directory tree inside the project directory.